Dearborn Academy Extended School Year

 High school students, Grades 9-12

-Students attend Monday through Friday from 8:30 a.m. to 2:30 p.m.
-The summer program’s student/staff ratio is less than 4:1, and the staff is comprised of teachers, clinicians and other specialists who specialize in working with young people with learning differences and/or social and emotional challenges.
-Our goal is to help students consolidate and build on the academic progress they made in the previous school year and provide positive social experiences and adventures.
+Students attend the Dearborn Academy Summer Program Monday through Thursday, 8:15 a.m. to 2:30 p.m. and Friday, 8:15 a.m. to 12:45 p.m.
+The program’s student/staff ratio is less than 4:1, and the team includes special education teachers, clinicians and other professionals who specialize in working with young people with learning differences and/or social and emotional challenges.
+Breakfast and lunch are served each day.